allenc125789/TCCR-OBS-StreamDeck/README.md

 # TCCR-OBS-StreamDeck Python Script (Driver)
-Creates a small window to capture input from the controller I made.
-Converts said inputs into OBS websocket calls.
++ Renders a small GUI window with buttons to control OBS through websocket calls
++ Uses Hotkeys to control timer software in OBS.
+(To capture input from the **Hardware** controller)

 ## Dependeancies:
 + OBS: [https://obsproject.com](https://obsproject.com)